dmachard/extensiveautomation-server/README.md

 ### HTTP workflow

 This example describe how to write a HTTP workflow to send HTTP requests.
-The WEB plugin must be installed, please refer to [Install plugins](#install-plugins).
+The WEB plugin must be installed, please refer to the chapter [install plugins](#install-plugins).

 The following example show how to send a http request and waiting response with specific json key.